 When Ashkenazi Jewish immigrants came to the United States, they brought their love of brisket with them.
-Here, it evolved– Jewish deli owners pickled the brisket to make corned beef or pastrami.
-But for the holidays, nothing could replace the comforting, hearty flavor of a roasted brisket.
+Jewish deli owners pickled the brisket to make corned beef or pastrami.
+But for the holidays, nothing could replace the comforting, hearty flavor of an oven-roasted brisket.

-The secret to a cooking a brisket is twofold– brisket needs fat and time to come out tender and delicious.
+The secret to a cooking brisket is twofold– brisket fat and time are key for tender and delicious results.
 Choose a cut with nice marbling; the more fat you can see, the more tender the meat will be.
-Very lean cuts (like grass fed) can turn out tough no matter how long you cook them.
-Usually I try to buy grass fed meat, but during the holidays fat is key.
-Indulge a little– splurge!
-It is a holiday, after all.
+If buying grass fed (which tends to be leaner), make sure there is a fat layer and don’t let the butcher trim it.
 And of course, allow yourself plenty of time to cook your brisket.
-If you can, make it a day or two ahead– the meat will improve with time.
+If you can, make it a day or two ahead– the flavor will improve with time.
 More tips here: How to Cook Brisket – Tips and Recipes

 - 5-7 lbs brisket, first or second cut (do not trim fat - especially if it's grass fed)

 - 1/4 cup extra virgin olive oil, divided